ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/_sources/projects/flir/update2.md

 We use IoU to set a threshold that is used to categorize a predicted label as a true or false positive.
 The standard IoU threshold is generally 0.5 so our metrics will show our mAP evaluted at a threshold of .5 (mAP@0.5) and also a much higher threshold of mAP@0.5:0.95, this threshold is set at 0.5 and increases at a step size of 0.05 up to 0.95.

 #### Training
-First we trained a Yolo-V3 model with the attempt to reproduce the results from Joe Hoeller in this medium article. https://medium.com/@joehoeller/object-detection-on-thermal-images-f9526237686a.
-He used the same FLIR dataset that we have and was able to achieve production grade results with a mAP@.5 of .961 and a recall of .922.
+First we trained a Yolo-V3 model with the attempt to reproduce the results from [this medium article](https://medium.com/@joehoeller/object-detection-on-thermal-images-f9526237686a).
+The author used the same FLIR dataset that we have and was able to achieve production grade results with a mAP@.5 of .961 and a recall of .922.

-Unfortunately we didn't have as much success.
+Unfortunately we didn't have as much success with our modified training procedure.
 Pictured below is our results with a Yolo-V3 model.

 ```{figure} 108645101-84e4b780-7466-11eb-9c89-9e862626f3c1-1.png